-"I will also bring to light my gespel, which was ministered unto them, (the ancient Nephites), and behold they(referring to the metallic plates upon which this record was inscribed) shall not deny that which you have received, (the Bible), but they shall build it up, and bring to light the true points of my doctrine; yea, and the only doctrine which is in me; and this I do, that I may establish my gospel, that there may not be so much contention; yea, Satan doth stir up the hearts of the people to contention, conerning the points of my doctrine; and in these things they do err, for they do wrest the scriptures, and do not understand them."
-(D.C.
-3:15)
+"...I will also bring to light my gospel, which was ministered unto them (the ancient Nephites), and, behold, they (referring to the metallic plates upon which this record was inscribed) shall not deny that which you have received (the Bible), but they shall build it up, and shall bring to light the true points of my doctrine; yea, and the only doctrine which is in me; and this I do, that I may establish my gospel, that there may not be so much contention; yea, Satan doth stir up the hearts of the people to contention, concerning the points of my doctrine; and in these things they do err, for they do wrest the Scriptures, and do not understand them."
+(Doctrine and Covenants 3:15b, 15c, 15d).

-The question of the personality of God, with the relation of Father, Son, and the Holy G host, became a point of controversy in the Christian Church in the beginning of the fourth century.
-Constantine had become Emperor about A.D.
-312, at which time he outwardly accepted the Christian faith, following which "the growing differences in Christian opinion issued swiftly in a conflict of sects so fierce and deadly as to demand the intervention of the Emperor himself."
-(Hist. of Creeds, by Wm.
-A. Curtis, Page 66).
-He called a council of the bishops to the number of 318, who met at Nicea, in A.D.
-325. The meetings were "the occasions not seldom of disgraceful tumult and faction, of arrogant presumption, of gross uncharitableness."
-(Ibid, p 67).
-Of this and other councils of that period, B ishop Gregory wrote, "I have never seen that a synod has come to a good end, or that the evils of the church have been removed instead of being increased; for indiscribable quarreling and rivalry reign there.'
-(Ibid, P. 67).
+The question of the personality of God, with the relation of Father, Son, and the Holy Ghost, became a point of controversy in the Christian Church in the beginning of the fourth century.
+Constantine had become Emperor about A. D. 312, at which time he outwardly accepted the Christian faith, following which "the growing differences in Christian opinion issued swiftly in a conflict of sects so fierce and deadly as to demand the intervention of the Emperor himself."
+(History of Creeds, by William A. Curtis, page 66).
+He called a council of the bishops to the number of 318, who met at Nicea, in A. D. 325.
+The meetings were "the occasions not seldom of disgraceful tumult and faction, of arrogant presumption, of gross uncharitableness."
+(Ibid page 67).
+Of this and other councils of that period, Bishop Gregory wrote, "I have never seen that a synod has come to a good end, or that the evils of the church have been removed instead of being increased; for indescribable quarreling and rivalry reign there."
+(Ibid page 67).

 It was under these conditions that the doctrine of the Trinity had its birth, and it was under similar continued conditions that it had its development.
 Through this controversy the church was divided, and found its bitterest foes in the Arians who resisted the doctrine.
-For more than sixteen centuries the controversy has continued with more or less bitt-erness.
-No other doctrine has been the occasion for so much dissention and trouble, or has continued so long a time as disturbing influence.

-Even modern Protestantism has been divided by it into the Trimitarian and the Unitarian groups.
+For more than sixteen centuries the controversy has continued with more or less bitterness.
+No other doctrine has been the occasion for so much dissention and trouble, or has continued so long a time as a disturbing influence.
+Even modern Protestantism has been divided by it into the Trinitarian and the Unitarian groups.

 We have digressed a little in presenting this bit of history because it is essential to a full understanding of the Lord's statement in the revelation as quoted above.
-Is it not probable that the Lord had this doctrine, which has been the most controversial of the ages, in mind, when he said that the purpose of giving the Book of Mormon was to "bring to light the true points of my doctrine, that there may not be so much contention?"
-(D.C.
-3:15) When we open the Book of Mormon and find it sets forth clearly and definitely throughout its pages, beginning with the inspired preface, a view of the Diety which sets aside both the Athanasian doctrine of the Trinity, and the equally confused and confusing Arian doctrine which in part denies the Deity of Christ, it becomes apparent that this very doctrine is exactly the one that the Lord did have in mind when he uttered the above words.
-Another point raised in the revelation quoted, and also in the his-
+Is it not probable that the Lord had this doctrine, which has been the most controversial of the ages, in mind, when he said that the purpose of giving the Book of Mormon was to "...bring to light the true points of my doctrine;...that there may not be so much contention;" (Doctrine and Covenants 3:15b, 15c)?
+When we open the Book of Mormon and find it sets forth clearly and definitely throughout its pages.
+Beginning with the inspired preface, a view of the Deity which sets aside both the Athanasian doctrine of the Trinity, and the equally confused and confusing Arian doctrine which in part denies the Deity of Christ, it becomes apparent that this very doctrine is exactly the one that the Lord did have in mind when he uttered the above words.